Skip to navigation

 Parents should be able to differentiate between three main types of custody: joint, sole, and divided.

-• Sole custody means that one parent has the sole decision making authority over major issues concerning the upbringing of their children.
+Sole custody means that one parent has the sole decisions making authority as to major decisions.

 Factors Considered in Determining Custody